 Mr Jonathan Budd

 Jonathan Budd took up the Headship at Slated Row in September 2014 and has led the school to another Outstanding Ofsted in 2018.
-He is currently an Interim Executive Headteacher over both Slated Row and The Walnuts School.
+He is the Executive Headteacher of The Aspire Federation which consists of Slated Row School and The Walnuts School.

 Previous to this role he was a member of a Senior Leadership Team in an all-age special school (4-16) in London since 2006.